COUNTY PROJECT ONLY

 3. Any other product that may be sticky on the bottom, such as some fancy breads, should be put on round, square, or rectangle cardboard.
 Cover this cardboard with wax paper, plastic wrap, or foil before putting the food product on it.

-Grade 7: A loaf of yeast bread of any type from a mix (may use a bread machine)
+Grade 7: A loaf of yeast bread of any type from a mix (You may still use a bread machine with this project).
+Attach recipe card.

-Grade 8: Modify a mix in some way (Example: add cherries or caramel to a dessert, put fresh fruit in a Muffin mix, substitute applesauce for part of oil combine mixes)
+Grade 8: Modify a mix in some way (such as: add cherries or caramel to a dessert, put fresh fruit in a muffin mix, substitute applesauce for part of the oil or combine mixes, etc) Be creative.
+Attach recipe card.

 Grade 10: A single or double crust baked fruit pie.
-Only the crust must come from a mix or be ready-made (refrigerated or frozen).
-Filling and topping can either be from a can, mix, or made from scratch.
-NOTE: Custards, cream, cream cheese frostings & fillings, and raw egg white frosting are not acceptable in an exhibit because they are highly perishable when left at room temperature.
+Only the crust must come from a mix, or be ready-made (refrigerated or frozen).
+Filling and topping can either be from a can, mix, or be made from scratch.
+(Note: Custards, cream, cream cheese frosting and fillings, and raw egg white frosting are not acceptable in an exhibit because they are highly perishable when left at room temp.)
+Attach recipe card.

-Grade 11: Prepare a “complete meal” from a box and exhibit a single serving that has been frozen (in a disposable freezer container)
+Grade 11: Prepare a “complete entree" from a box and exhibit a single serving that has been frozen (in a disposable freezer container).
+Attach recipe card.